Several pairs of eyes dedicated to each project

 Associate Researcher, Writer, and Editor

-Rose developed her researching and writing skills through working as a staff writer at human resource and IT companies—industry sectors with mysterious languages all of their own.
-As a result, whether a document is plagued by corporate speak or techno-babble, Rose speaks their language and is able to skillfully decipher the intended meaning.
+Rose developed her researching and writing skills through working as an on-staff writer at human resource and IT companies—industry sectors with mysterious languages all of their own.
+As a result, whether a document is plagued by corporate speak or technobabble, Rose speaks their language and is able to skillfully decipher the intended meaning.
 She further advanced her skills through diverse freelance writing projects, bringing the language of clarity to each assignment.
 Rose holds an Honours Bachelor of Arts degree from Queen’s University.

 Naomi Shacter